Obarun/66/doc/66-event.md

 * **user** — react to a name raised by [66 emit](66-emit.html), or by another reactor's `Emit` key.

+### One source, many reactors

+A source is **fan-out**: any number of reactors may name the same source in their `From` (or, for `user`, key on the same name), and each reacts in its own way — its own `Do`, its own `Emit`, its own `On` filter.
+One `timer` can drive a backup *and* a metrics flush *and* a log rotation; one `IN_MOVED_TO` on a certificate directory can reload every daemon that serves it;
+one `66 emit cert-renewed` reaches every subscriber at once.
+The source knows nothing about its reactors — you add a subscriber, never touch the source.

+This is where the model departs from unit-per-trigger designs.
+A systemd `.timer` or `.path` activates a **single** `Unit=` (defaulting to the same-name `.service`); to drive several services from one trigger you must interpose a `.target` that pulls them in, and to give each a different action there is no native way at all — the trigger and the acted-upon unit are 1:1.
+In 66 the coupling is 1:N by construction.

 ### About the `event` type and arming

 An `event` service is **not supervised**: it has no `[Start]` section and no running